5 min read

 When it comes to working out how long is healthy to go without sex in a relationship or marriage – you’ll want to consider the following.

 For some, sex is an important part of how they express their identity.
-Or a great way to reduce stress (read more about it in my blog post on “does sex relieve stress”).
+Or a great way to reduce stress (you can read more about it in my blog post on “does sex relieve stress”).

 For others, sex is a lovely way to make up after a fight, or to build more emotional closeness after a romantic meal.